Set 1: Inferences (Advanced)

 • "no experiment currently distinguishes between these interpretations"

-Why others are wrong: A (Multiple interpretations exist.), C (Interpretations are still debated.), D (Copenhagen is also mentioned as an option.).
+Why others are wrong: A (Interpretations are still debated.), B (Multiple interpretations exist.), D (Copenhagen is also mentioned as an option.).